mgbukov/RL_SD/README.md

 # Citing

-If you use this code in your research, please cite one the reference papers:
+If you use this code in your research, you may consider citing one of our related papers.

 ## Reinforcement learning in different phases of quantum control (PRX)